askmish/sawtooth-simplewallet/README.md

 where,
  <your_prog_language> should be replaced with either `cxx`, `java`, or `py`

-# Building and running on OS(without dockers)
+# Building and running on OS (without Docker)
-To run sawtooth-simplewallet without dockers, we'll have to use a Ubuntu 16.04 OS installation and compile simplewallet from sources.
+To run sawtooth-simplewallet without Docker, we'll have to use a Ubuntu 16.04 OS installation and compile simplewallet from sources.
 Below is a sample procedure for python TP/client:

 1. Install sawtooth on Ubuntu 16.04 LTS x64 machine and setup genesis block.
 Refer sawtooth app developer's guide [here](https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/ubuntu.html)
    - Start the validator, rest-api and settings-tp in separate, new consoles: